nithya-kumar/CSC510_F17_Project/BOT.md

   User must have a GitHub account to push all the work done on a daily basis User must have a Slack account and be member of the team they are working with 2 Main Flow
-  At the end of the day the bot will remind the user to update his daily status[S1] at a particular time of the day, Then bot will ask the user daily scrum meeting questions [S2], like what he did yesterday, what he will be doing today and if he faced any obstacles.
+  At the end of the day the bot will remind the user to update their daily status[S1] at a particular time of the day, Then bot will ask the user daily scrum meeting questions [S2], like what they did yesterday, what they will do today and if they faced any obstacles.
 Then this information will be saved in database as their status update [S3].
 3 Sub Flow
+  [S1] The user signs in.
-  [S1] The bot will remind the user to update his daily status [S2] Then bot will ask the user daily scrum meeting questions [S3] This information will be saved in their status update 4 Alternative Flows
+  [S2] The bot will remind the user to update their daily status.
+If yes it lets the user sign off.
+  [S3] If not, then bot will make sure that ask the user daily scrum meeting questions [S4] This information will be saved in their status update 4 Alternative Flows
   [E1] No team members available
   [E2] The user is not at work for that day

 ```

-### <a name="usecase1"></a> USECASE 2: Generating a summary report
+### <a name="usecase2"></a> USECASE 2: Generating a summary report
 ```
 The second use case is using the daily status collected from each user the bot will generate a summary report.
 1 Preconditions